Nearly all orthodontic problems are evident by the age of 7-9 years.

 Every night for approximately one year

 - Every other night for a further few years

 Then phased down to no less than once a week indefinitely

-The aligned teeth are monitored periodically on an annual basis for several years after the retainers have been provided.
+The aligned teeth are monitored periodically for several years after the retainers have been provided.

 The current fee for treatment involving upper and lower braces ranges from $6600-$7100.

 This fee covers the entire treatment including fitting of braces, regular adjustments, removal of the braces, provision of retainers, and the retention and observation periods thereafter.

 It does not cover such items as the Consultation ($90), Records ($240), or other preparatory steps prior to the fitting of braces.

 This fee is usually divided into a deposit, payable when treatment commences, and instalments, payable quarterly, until the balance has been paid off.
 Some health insurance funds offer some rebate on orthodontic treatment.
 We advise you to contact your health fund directly to determine your rebate as this will vary depending on your policy and level of cover.